shenlvmeng/movie-gallery/README.md

 - **date**: when this photo or picture is created
 - **info**: description of this picture
-- **tags*: most important part.
+- **tags**: most important part.
 Tags are used to describe a picture and judge relationship of other pictures
 - **type**: the format of this picture

 Use `npm install` to download gulp plugins to translate and minify files in `assets`.

 Use `gulp dev` for developing, use `gulp [css | js | json]` for deploying.

-p.s.
-Pictures in this site are hosted in image hosting server [Qiniu](https://qiniu.com).
+p.s.: Pictures in this site are hosted in image hosting server [Qiniu](https://qiniu.com).